THIS POST MAY CONTAIN AFFILIATE LINKS. PLEASE READ OUR DISCLOSURE FOR MORE INFO.

 Last Updated on

 An easy sail from Taha’a led us to Bora Bora.
 It’s exciting to be in a place known worldwide for its beauty, romantic, and exoticism.
-And so far it has not disappointed!
+And, the water is some of the clearest we’ve ever seen!

 Read about our best anchorages in Bora Bora.